katiestar99/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 Passing Arguments
 -----------------

 ..
-This section should be updated once https://github.com/ansible/ansible/pull/31456 is closed since the function below will be provided in a library file.
+This section should be updated once https://github.com/assible/assible/pull/31456 is closed since the function below will be provided in a library file.

 To pass arguments to a module correctly, use the ``set_module_args`` method which accepts a dictionary as its parameter.
-Module creation and argument processing is handled through the :class:`AnsibleModule` object in the basic section of the utilities.
+Module creation and argument processing is handled through the :class:`AssibleModule` object in the basic section of the utilities.
 Normally this accepts input on ``STDIN``, which is not convenient for unit testing.
 When the special variable is set it will be treated as if the input came on ``STDIN`` to the module.
 Simply call that function before setting up your module::

     import json
     from units.modules.utils import set_module_args
-    from ansible.module_utils._text import to_bytes
+    from assible.module_utils._text import to_bytes

     def test_already_registered(self):
         set_module_args({